 VSI Science and Engineering Academy

-The VSI Science and Engineering Academy will focus on the knowledge and strategies teachers need to help students engage in science and engineering explorations as well as provide support as they implement their understanding to the classroom.
+The VSI Science and Engineering Academy will focus on the knowledge and strategies teachers need to help students engage in such science and engineering experiences and will provide support as they implement their understanding in the classroom.

 Audience: Teams of teachers of science in grades K-8

 Location: Lyndon State College

 Format: Science/Engineering/Pedagogy Institute integrating science, engineering, inquiry, formative assessment, and relevant technology.
 An engineer, science professor and pedagogy specialist will work together to design and deliver the content and learning opportunities.

-Stipend: $700 Stipend, NSTA Learning Center Subscription, meals, and optional lodging.
+Stipend: $700 Stipend, 4 graduate credits, meals, and optional lodging.

 - Summer Institute, August 6-11.
 Lyndon State College, 8:30-4:00 and three required evening sessions.

 - 3 follow-up days during the school year

-- Targeted Science Content through participation in NSTA’s SciPacks, self-directed online modules (10-16 hours).
-These learning experiences focus on a set of key content ideas and allow teachers to target and choose the content they need.
+- Targeted Science Content through completion of 3 SciObjects These learning experiences focus on a set of key content ideas and allow teachers to target and choose the content they need.
 For more information, please go to: NSTA Learning Center **

 - Site-specific PLC work***.
 3 professional learning community meetings will provide both the time and the collegial support to complete the requirements of the program.
 The PLCs will allow teams to examine key practices to enhance student learning, reflect on student progress, and plan next steps for instruction.

-*Summer Institute and 3 follow-up dates: Using a focus on engergy and engineering content, Science and Engineering Academy teachers, as adult learners, will come to understand fundamental science concepts related to the big ideas of energy and how these understandings are acquired through the practice of science.
+*Summer Institute and 3 follow-up dates: Using a focus on life science and engineering content, Science and Engineering Academy teachers, as adult learners, will come to understand fundamental science concepts related to the big ideas of life science and how these understandings are acquired through the practice of science.
 The content will center around conceptual ‘big ideas’ identified in part by the research on misconceptions, and there will be a priority on integrating math in meaningful ways.
 Teachers will engage in life science and place-based environment related engineering problems and explore the related science needed to solve the problem.
 These exercises allow for differentiation and scaffolding and will set the stage for content knowledge acquisition, use of technology, data collection, and data analysis, all of which will be components of the solutions they generate.